garipew/faye/notes/details.md

 The first, clear_lines is called before every redraw, it is a smarter cleaner than the ncurses clear().
 It takes 3 arguments: line_count, x and y.
 The function then clears line_count lines, starting at the yth row of the screen and at the xth column.

 #### print_lines()
-This function does as suggested and does print the lines.
-It takes as arguments an array of strings, the count of strings inside the array, x and y.
+This function prints the lines in cache starting at the position passed as arguments.
+It takes as arguments x and y.

 The function then prints the maximum amount of strings possible in the screen: could be either the full array or the max allowed by the UI.

 x and y serves as offset values, allowing the printing to be adjusted on screen if needed.
 The printing will start at the xth column on the yth row of the screen.

 #### redraw()
 At last, redraw.
-This function print the lines passed as argument **if** necessary.
+This function print the in cache **if** necessary.

 The arguments are the same as print_lines'.